 While the emeralds are clear to see, her drop earrings look blue, contrary to a reader’s comment.

-Since I don’t want anyone feeling left out, I selected some slightly less expensive pieces for you to wear to tonight’s state dinner at your mother-in-law’s, yayyyy.
+Since I don’t want anyone feeling left out, I found a slightly less expensive pair for you to wear to tonight’s state dinner at your mother-in-law’s, yayyyy.